buoydevelopment/FE-Code-Test/README.md

 I included material-ui and bootstrap to apply styles since those two libraries are the ones I'm currently working with on a daily basis.
 I've also found a component that easily allowed me to filter the list of drinks: react-text-filter

-I was entertaining to make this demo!
+It was entertaining to make this demo work!
 Regards.